-We draw attention to Note 1 of the financial statements, which indicates that the Company's accumulated losses amounted to QR 122,425,204 as at 31 December 2023 exceeding 50% of the share capital of the Company, and its current liabilities exceeded its current assets by QR 79,974,077 as of 31 December 2023.
-As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
-The accompanying financial statements have been prepared on a going concern basis which is dependent on the shareholder's continuing financial support for the Company to meet its financial obligations as they fall due.
+We draw attention to Note 1 of the financial statements, which indicates that the Company has incurred losses of QR 68,485,914 during the year ended 31 December 2024 and the accumulated losses as at that date amounted to QR 190,911,118 (2023: QR 122,425,204), which resulted in a negative net equity of QR 32,451,624.
+Further, the Company's current liabilities exceeded its current assets by an amount of QR 141,239,333 (2023: QR 79,974,077) as at 31 December 2024.

+As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists in the Company's ability to continue as a going concern.
+The accompanying financial statements have been prepared on a going concern basis which is dependent on the shareholders' continuing financial support for the Company to meet its financial obligations as they fall due.
 Our opinion is not modified in respect of this matter.